 Cold brew is the perfect coffee for those who love a very strong brew.
 You don't need any special coffee makers and even though the coffee to water ratio is different, it's easy to make.

 Since it requires more prolonged extraction, you need more coffee grounds and a different coffee ratio.
 This means you need 12 ounces of ground coffee per 64 ounces of water.
 This will create enough coffee for 8 cups of cold brew concentrate and yield 16 cups of coffee.

 What is the size of a standard cup?

-It depends on which country you are from, but a standard cup of coffee ranges from 6 to 8 fluid ounces.
+The cup size depends on which country you are from, but a standard cup of coffee ranges from 6 to 8 fluid ounces.

 How many tablespoons are in a cup of drip coffee?

-You can use 2 tablespoons of coffee per cup of drip coffee.
+You can use 2 tablespoons of ground coffee per cup of drip coffee.
 You can also adjust this depending on your preference.

 Is a cup of coffee the same as a cup of water?

 No, it’s not the same.
 A cup of coffee would count as half a cup of water.

 What is the ‘golden ratio’ in coffee drinks?